mhalle/taviewer/README.md

-# TAViewer: An anatomy browser based on Terminologia Anatomica (1998)
+# TAViewer

 ![TAViewer Screenshot](https://raw.githubusercontent.com/mhalle/taviewer/master/screenshot/taviewer1.png)

 **[http://ta98.openanatomy.org/](http://ta98.openanatomy.org/)**

-TAViewer is a web-based anatomy atlas term viewer based on the Terminologia Anatomica, or TA98, standard created by the  Federative Committee on Anatomical Terminology (FCAT) and the
+TAViewer is a web-based anatomy atlas term viewer based on the Terminologia Anatomica, or TA98, standard created by the  Federative Committee on Anatomical Terminoloaddedgy (FCAT) and the
 [International Federation of Associations of Anatomists (IFAA)](http://www.ifaa.net/).
 It is currently maintained by the [Federative International Programme for Anatomical Terminology (FIPAT)](http:/http://fipat.library.dal.ca/).

 ## Background